 - Take the dough out of the bowl and divide it into 6 equal parts.
 Roll each part into 30 cm long and do it equally.

 - Now the braiding starts!
 Braid two challah's from 3 rolls and be careful not to braid too tight cause they need to breath in the oven.
 After braiding squeeze them a bit with a bump on each side.

 - Prepare a baking tray with parchment paper.
 Transfer the challah's to the baking trays and cover with a towel.
 Let it rest for 1 to 1,5 hour more.

 - Preheat the oven to 175 °C .
 Meantime mix one egg with a teaspoon of olive oil and mix it well.
 Use a brush to cover the challah's with the eggs mixture (this will give them this beautiful colour).
 Add sesame seeds and/or poppy seeds on top.

-- Transfer the challah's into the over and let it bake for 25 minutes.
-Once ready take them out of the oven and cover with a towel.
+- Transfer the challah's into the over and let it bake for 25-30 minutes.
+Once the bread turns brown they're ready and you can take them out of the oven and cover with a towel.
 Let it cool down for 15 minutes.

 - Challah can also be made with chocolate, honey, nuts or something salty like feta cheese.
 You just add it to the dough before you braid it.